A Philly Special Christmas Special

 A Philly Special Christmas Special is the second studio album released by The Philly Specials, a vocal trio composed of Philadelphia Eagles offensive linemen Lane Johnson, Jason Kelce, and Jordan Mailata.
-A sequel to A Philly Special Christmas, the album consist of covers of classic Christmas songs, and was released by Vera Y Records on December 1, 2023.
+A sequel to A Philly Special Christmas, the album consists of covers of classic Christmas songs, and was released by Vera Y Records on December 1, 2023.
 It features appearances by Amos Lee, Patti LaBelle, The Philly Special Children's Choir, Waxahatchee, Howie Roseman, Jordan Davis, Travis Kelce, and The Silver Ages.
 Proceeds from the album are donated to the Children's Crisis Treatment Center and Children's Hospital of Philadelphia.
 The album raised more than $3 million.

 Production

 The album was recorded at Elm Street Studios in Conshohocken, Pennsylvania, between May and July 2023.
 The album artwork was designed by Hannah Westerman, based on Charles M. Schulz's Peanuts comic strip.

 Promotion

 On November 23, an animated stop motion video was released, featuring the singers "attempting to rally their friends together for a holiday performance", and includes snippets of songs from the album.